Alwatr/alwatr/core/fsm/README.md

 # Alwatr Finite State Machines - `@alwatr/fsm`

-Managing invocations using finite-state machines for lit-element, written with a small TypeScript module.
+Managing invocations using finite-state machines for lit-element, written with a tiny TypeScript module.